scalar-labs/scalardl-java-client-sdk/docs/dl-sandbox.md

 If you don't, please create your account.

 We will authorize you through GitHub OAuth to give you an access to the Sandbox environment.
-Please visit [our sandbox site](https://scalar-labs.com/sandbox/), read the [term of use](https://scalar-labs.com/term-of-use), and press the button to do it.
+Please visit [our sandbox site](https://scalar-labs.com/sandbox/), read the [terms of use](https://scalar-labs.com/term-of-use), and press the button to do it.
 We will give you an access token and a key pair.
 The access token is used for communicating with Sandbox API gateway to authenticate you.
 The key pair is used for communicating with Scalar DL network.